stephomi/nomadsculpt.com/manual/docs/lighting.md

 ## Matcap
 As the name suggests (MATerial CAPture), a matcap takes care of both the lighting and material information in a single image.
 Since the material itself is already present in the matcap, roughness and metalness painting channel will be ignored.
-The painting color will be multiplied against the matcap, meaning if you have a black/grey matcap, using white paint won't make it brighter.
+The painting color will be multiplied against the matcap, meaning if you have a black/gray matcap, using white paint won't make it brighter.

-Artists tends to favor this mode for sculpting purposes since they allow to focus on the shape and geometry itself.
+Artists tend to favor this mode for sculpting purposes since they allow them to focus on the shape and geometry itself.